-A prime lens is a fixed focal length, meaning you can’t zoom in and out like you can on a zoom lens.
-You have to physically move closer or further away from your subject.
+A prime lens is a fixed focal length, meaning you can’t rotate the lens to zoom in or out.
+You have to physically move closer to or further away from your subject.

-Food Photography Lenses
+The Best Food Photography Lenses

-The Nifty Fifty Lens
+What Is The Nifty Fifty Lens?

 Wide Angle Lenses

-* This post contains affiliate links which means if you click or make a purchase through my site, I might make a small commission at no extra charge to you.
+This post contains affiliate links which means if you click or make a purchase through my site, I might make a small commission at no extra charge to you.
 I only promote products that I actually use and support.